-Enjoy 15 of our favorite make-ahead bag lunches, guaranteed to get you through the workday.
+Enjoy 26 of our favorite make-ahead bag lunches, great for packing in kids' lunches or getting you through the workday.
 Don't forget your superhero lunchbox!

 Peanut Butter, Banana and Granola WrapsYou may be used to packing a daily lunch for your kids, but did you know that these portable provisions can benefit your health and work performance, too?
 Studies have found that workers who skip the midday meal are more stressed and less productive than those who take a lunch break.
 Plus, people who skip lunch are more likely to consume excess calories when snacking in the afternoon.
-Here are 15 of our favorite make-ahead bag lunches, guaranteed to get you through the workday.
-And for nostalgia’s sake, don’t forget to bring your superhero lunchbox!
+Here are 26 of our favorite make-ahead bag lunches, great for packing in kids' lunches and getting you through the workday.

 Herby Potato, Green Bean, and Tuna SaladHerby Potato, Green Bean, and Tuna Salad is chock full of lunchtime goodness.
 You can also add a hard-boiled egg on top for an extra protein boost.